 God repeats this “sevenfold” punishment four times in this chapter for emphasis.
 He wasn’t joking.

 Sir Robert Anderson, in 1894, noted in his book The Coming Prince that the Bible uses 360-day years in both Genesis, Daniel, and Revelation (42 months = 1260 days = time, times, and half a time).
-This suggests God’s prophetic calendar runs on 360 days per year (which was probably from the original creation, disrupted at the flood, and will be restored in the Millennial Kingdom).
+This suggests God’s prophetic calendar runs on 360 days per year (which was based on the original creation, disrupted at the flood, and will likely be restored in the tribulation period or Millennial Kingdom).
 Sir Anderson found that applying this 360-day-year to Ezekiel’s prophecy yielded some interesting results.

 360 remaining years of punishment x 7-fold = 2520 years of punishment remaining